backdrop-contrib/ip2country/README.txt

 Drupal $user object as $user->country_iso_code_2.
 If no country can be determined, this member variable is left unset.

+Alternatively, a function is provides so that you may look up the country from within your own code, for your own use.
+The way to use this is:

+  $ip = $_SERVER['REMOTE_ADDR'];
+  $country_code = uc_ip2country_get_country($ip);

 The database used is maintained by ARIN, the American Registry for Internet Numbers (http://www.arin.net/about_us/index.html), which is one of the five official Regional Internet Registries (RIR) responsible for assigning IP addresses.
 The claim is the database is 98% accurate, with most of the problems coming from users in less-developed countries.
 Regardless, there's no more-authoritive source of this information.
+Although the default RIR used is ARIN, an admin menu allows you to choose any of the five.

 If you have cron set up for your Drupal site, this IP to Country database will be automatically updated at a frequency determined by the admin menu at